For UCOP internal applicants, please login to the internal candidate gateway at:Jobs at UCOP

 APPLICATION REVIEW DATE

-The first review date for this job is February 10, 2021.
+The first review date for this job is February 12, 2021.
+The position will be open until filled.

 Smoke Free Work Environment: The University of California, Office of the President, is smoke & tobacco-free as of January 1, 2014.
 UC Smoke & Tobacco Free Policy